tigergraph/ecosys/k8s/docs/04-manage/backup-and-restore/backup-restore-by-kubectl-tg.md

 This command enables you to selectively remove backups based on their tags.
 Please ensure you accurately specify the relevant cluster name, namespace, and backup tag when executing this command.

+> [!NOTE]
+> If you have configured `--clean-policy Delete` when you create backup, there is no need to manually remove the backup.
+> The operator will automatically remove the backup package when you delete the backup CR.

 ## Creating and Managing Backup Schedules

 The `kubectl tg backup-schedule` command enables you to create, update, monitor, list, delete, pause, and resume backup schedules for specific clusters.
 This comprehensive set of options empowers you to effortlessly manage your backup scheduling requirements.